-The iPad mini 6 release date could land in 2021.
-If you’re in the market for a new tablet and you’re interested in a new iPad mini, there are some steps you should take ahead of Apple’s announcement.
+The iPad mini 6 release date looks like it will land in 2021.
+If you’re in the market for a new tablet, and you’re interested in a new iPad mini, there are some steps you should take before Apple makes an announcement.

 As we push into 2021 we’re hearing a lot about Apple’s plans for the year.
 We’ve heard a lot about Apple’s iPhone 13 series and we’ve also heard about some new additions to the company’s iPad lineup.

-According to these sources, Apple’s new iPad mini 6 is currently in development and will come with several upgrades including a new processor.
+Sources claim a new iPad mini 6 is in development and that it will come with several upgrades including a larger display and a new processor.

 The iPad mini 6 release date is currently up in the air with sources pointing to different launch windows.
 Some rumors point to a release in 2021, others in 2022.
 At this stage, most sources now believe it will launch this fall and that’s what you should expect at this point.